lollipopkit/flutter_gpt_box/README.md

 - All deprecated pkgs (< `v1.0.183`) can be found in [here](https://cdn.lolli.tech/gptbox/?sort=time&order=desc&layout=grid).
 - Due to Chinese government policy and the BEIAN issue.
 Please download it from other regions of AppStore.
 - To prevent injection attacks and etc., please don't download from untrusted sources.
-Since `Linux / Windows` is signed with flutter default certificate, it is recommended to [build it yourself](https://github.com/lollipopkit/flutter_server_box/wiki#compile-yourself).

 ## 🆘 Help